guntherkg/create-your-own-adventure/english/luck/grateful-man-bear-pig.md

 to contort into a configuration that could charitably be described as a smile.

 "Finally, you have banished the fork from my domain!" exults the Man-Bear-Pig.
 "Come!
-Let me embrace you and adore you to the full measure of your merit."
+Let me embrace you and venerate you to the full measure of your merit."

 The bulk of the Man-Bear-Pig looms over you, and it's colossal, hair, trottered arms enfold you ineluctably.